 Ketamine for depression has become a popular alternative treatment and other mental disorders in recent years.
-While it’s risen in popularity in treating mental health issues, that wasn’t always the case.
+While its a popular option for treating mental health issues today, that wasn’t always the case.
 The history of ketamine is an interesting one.
 It started off as wartime anesthetic before becoming a popular party drug.
 Now ketamine infusion therapy is a breakthrough treatment in the mental health community.
 Here is a brief recap of the history of ketamine.

 Ketamine was first synthesized in 1962 by a professor of Chemistry, Calvin L. Stevens.
 It was first tested on animals, which provided promising results.
-It was then tested on human prisoners in 1964.
+It was also used for testing on human prisoners in 1964.
 In humans, ketamine proved to act faster and reduce toxic behavior, which made it the preferable anesthetic choice over PCP.

 After promising trials, the FDA approved ketamine for medical use in 1970.
 It was first on American soldiers during the Vietnam War for battlefield surgery.
 It was a highly effective anesthetic, but it soon began to be illicitly abused, beginning in the West Coast in the early 1970s.
 Throughout the 70s psychiatric and academic research on the effects of ketamine began.

 Ketamines use as a party drug began to increase in the 1980s, spreading across the US.
-Around this time new forms of the drug began to be introduced into the street drug market.
+Around this time, new forms of the drug were popping up into the street drug market.
 Capsules, powders, tablets, solutions, and injectable forms of ketamine became popular.
 In the mid-80s subcultures began to adopt it more frequently, such as rave culture.
 Ketamine was commonly sold as “ecstasy” at this time.

 By this time ketamine’s illicit use began to dominate the conversation around it.
 It was still used medically as an anesthetic, but it was now widely abused on the streets.
-It was commonly known as “Special K”.
-It rapidly rose in popularity in Hong Kong, which still struggles with illicit ketamine abuse today.
+Ketamine, or “Special K” on the streets, is popular in the city of Hong Kong.
+And, this city still struggles with illicit ketamine abuse today.